ATISLabs/SyntheticDatasets.jl/README.md

 # SyntheticDatasets.jl
 [![][travis-img]][travis-url] [![][codecov-img]][codecov-url] [![][coverage-img]][coverage-url]

-The SyntheticDatasets.jl package is a lib with functions for generating synthetic artificial datasets.
+The SyntheticDatasets.jl package is a library with functions for generating synthetic artificial datasets.

 ## Installation